 On March 17, Gov. Henry McMaster called for no public gatherings of more than 50 people at public facilities.

 Tunes in the Park

 The City of Greer Events staff is working to reschedule private events that have been booked in City facilities.
 Anyone affected is asked to call (864) 968-7008.

+Restaurants are able to open for limited dine-in services.
 Diners are encouraged to contact restaurants to determine services available to them.
 Click here for a list of local restaurants and contact information.

 - SC DHEC Testing Sites

 - S.C.
 Department of Health and Environmental Control (DHEC)

 - FEMA Coronavirus Rumor Control